 Three and Four are twin sisters who made very limited appearances in the comic.
 They come from a family where all the kids are named after numbers.
 One of their most memorable moments was when they were on the dance floor in the television hit “A Charlie Brown’s Christmas” busting a groove along with the others.

 Five is the brother to 3 and 4 mentioned above.
 His actual full name is “555 95472” but for simplicity was just referred to as 5.
 He actually had a long-running role appearing from 1963 to the ’80s.
 He almost always wore an orange shirt and had spiked, mohawk-type hair.
 Along with his sisters, his most famous scene has to once again be the dancing scene in the Christmas special episode.
-He hands down had the best moves on the dance floor and has become a cult classic character because of it.
+He was killing it on the dance floor with his slick moves and has become a cult classic character because of it.

 Joe made his debut late in the series in April of 1995.
 He was the main rival to Charlie Brown in the television special, “He’s A Bully, Charlie Brown”.
 He is the local bully who loves to cheat people in the game of marbles.
 His signature look is a backward green hat with a long brown flow of hair, “Hockey Hair” if you will.
 In the special, the character is voiced by Twilight star Taylor Lautner.